Extras For Ceremonies

 grief wrack your mind.

-raise your face to look into his eyes: eyes that are filled completely with his
+they raise your face to look into his eyes: eyes that are filled completely with

 [Groom's name], please hold [Bride's name]’s hands, palms up, where you may

-young and carefree, that are holding yours on your wedding day, as she pledges
+smooth, young and carefree, that are holding yours on your wedding day, as

 These are the hands that will hold each child in tender love, soothing them